Gregor Ramsay: Karting

 Ramsay started karting in the Cadet class at the relatively late age of 10 during the 2007 season at Larkhall, his local track.
 He then moved into national competition, joining the ZIP Young Guns team of karting legend Martin Hines and being coached by Terry Fullerton.

-He then moved onto the international karting scene with the official Tony Kart Junior Team based out of Italy and competing in the WSK (World Series Karting) events throughout Europe.
+Ramsay then moved onto the international karting scene with the official Tony Kart Junior Team based out of Italy and competing in the WSK (World Series Karting) events throughout Europe.
 While competing in Italy he started working with the Ferrari Driver Academy.
 The FDA was instrumental in his acquiring an International race licence, at the age of just 15.

 After two race weekends in Formula Abarth at the end of 2011, Ramsay contested the full Formula Abarth European Series in 2012.
 He won one race at Vallelunga, took another podium at Imola and finished eighth in the championship with Swiss team Jenzer Motorsport.

 Formula Renault

-For 2013 he switched to Formula Renault with the Euronova team of Vincenzo Sospiri, who is a former star of international motor racing.
+For 2013 Ramsay switched to Formula Renault with the Euronova team of Vincenzo Sospiri, who is a former star of international motor racing.

-World Series by Renault granted Ramsay two wildcard entries for the Renault 2.0 Eurocup, with MP Manor Motorsport running alongside championship leader and fellow Brit, Oliver Rowland.
+World Series by Renault granted Ramsay two wildcard entries for the Renault 2.0 Eurocup, with Manor MP Motorsport running alongside championship leader and fellow Brit, Oliver Rowland.
 The first being on 15/16 September 2013 at the Hungarian F1 circuit, and on the 29/30 September 2013 at Paul Ricard, France.

 2013 was a learning curve year for Gregor in Renault 2.0 and some performances lead to an official top F1 Team junior programme drive in 2014.